Guide To Fire Pit Burners

 Essentially, fire pit burners are metal tubes perforated by tiny holes.
 Gas fuel feeds into the tube and is distributed evenly, escaping through the holes.
 An ignition system creates a spark or flame.
 The gas coming out of the burner combusts, creating an even array of natural flames.

 Because fire pit burners are often buried under lava rocks or glass, their function and design is often obscured.
-For a more visible example of this process in action, take a look at a gas burner on a grill or stove.
+For a more visible example of this process in action, take a look at a burner on a gas grill or gas stove.
 Both employ the same process of supply, distribution and ignition.

 Variations on the basic burner involve size, shape, material and the addition of gas nozzles.
 But before we get to the actual burner, we need to talk about fuel.